 - Add the remaining ingredients, and continue to mix until smooth.

 - Place a large heavy bottomed skillet or a large wok onto a medium heat.
 Add a tablespoon of vegetable oil, and once it is warm, add the curry paste.
 Lower the heat and cook for 5 or so minutes until fragrant.
 Add the brown sugar, and continue cooking for a few minutes.

 - Add the stock to the curry paste, and return to a medium heat.
 Cook for 10 minutes until the flavours have melded together.
-Add the coconut milk, and continue to cook for an additional 10 or so minutes over a low heat.
+Add the coconut milk, brown sugar and tamarind and continue to cook for an additional 10 or so minutes over a low heat.

 TO MAKE THE SALT AND PEPPER TOFU: